 The beauty of the language assistant program is that you are hired by the Spanish government and given a job contract and a student visa for the duration of the program.
 That means you can travel and leave Europe without worrying about overstaying your 3-month tourist visa.
 You are only required to work 12-15 hours a week at your school, leaving you plenty of time to pursue other interests such as sightseeing, traveling around Europe, learning Spanish, joining a rock band, or whatever you desire.
 In addition, you are given health insurance, paid holidays during Christmas and Easter, and a free pass to museums.
 Another notable aspect of the program is that you are already hooked into a network of people who are all doing the same thing as you and therefore you have many potential friends before you even arrive in Spain.
 Most language assistants are in their early to mid-twenties, but there are a few who are in their thirties and forties as well.

 All of this sounds great, but here is the catch: how to survive on only 700 euros a month in Spain (the program does not pay for travel or living expenses).
 Fortunately, 700 euros can go a long way in Barcelona through careful budgeting.
 For example, rent is usually around 300 euros leaving you 400 euros a month to spend on food and entertainment expenses.
 A liter of milk, for example, is only 60 cents in a supermarket and a bottle of beer is usually around 1.50 at a bar.

-Of course, one option is to supplement your income with other jobs.
-This is the grey area of teaching because legally you are not supposed to work on a student visa.
+Of course, one option is to supplement your income with other jobs, a bit of a the grey area because legally you are not supposed to work on a student visa.
 The monthly income from the Spanish government is technically considered a “grant.”
 However, at the program orientation we were discreetly encouraged to find other work through teaching private English lessons.

 Here are some options on how to make it work:

 Teach Private English Lessons (“clases particulares”)